Trocoli/Trocoli/README.md

  - Nest.js ⭐⭐⭐
  - Python,⭐⭐⭐

 >*"When you program a computer, there is a little piece of your mind and now it's a little piece of the computer's mind"*
 >
-   >Quote from a sixth-grade student.
+> \- Quote from a sixth-grade student.
 From my favorite book:
 >
 >**The second Self** by Sherry Turkle

 <!---
 --->